Architecture MArchStudy level: Postgraduate

 Research for Design - 20 credits

-In this module, you will research, select and define a design research project, identifying a personal area of enquiry, a thematic framework and theoretical context to underpin your thesis.
+In this module, you will research, select and define a design research project, identifying a personal area of enquiry, a thematic framework and a theoretical context to underpin your thesis.

 Design Thesis - 60 credits